MainulDip/iOS-study/104-swift-ui-1.md

 }
 ```
 - Scene : protocol Scene acts as a container for a view hierarchy.
 It's lifecycle is managed by the system.
 - WindowGroup: It's a Scene that represents a group of identically structured windows or view hierarchy.
-It behaves differently on ios, macos and ipados.
+It behaves differently on ios, macos and ipad-os.
 Each window created form this maintains independent state.
 - Views : Views are placed inside body. ie: var body: some View { //views are placed here }
     - Layout Views: VStack, HStack, ZStack, Lazy V/H Stacks, Spacer, etc.
     - Control Views: Text, Label, Button, TabView, NavigationView/NavigationLink, Label, etc